MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgUserOnlineMeetingAttendanceReport.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ATTENDANCERECORDS <IMicrosoftGraphAttendanceRecord[]>: List of attendance records of an attendance report.
+ATTENDANCERECORDS <IMicrosoftGraphAttendanceRecord1[]>: List of attendance records of an attendance report.
 Read-only.
   - `[Id <String>]`: Read-only.
   - `[AttendanceIntervals <IMicrosoftGraphAttendanceInterval[]>]`: List of time periods between joining and leaving a meeting.
     - `[DurationInSeconds <Int32?>]`: Duration of the meeting interval in seconds; that is, the difference between joinDateTime and leaveDateTime.